rodrigo-j-goncalves/further-reading/README.md

 <br>

 # further-reading
-A customizable quarto extension that collects all external links from a presentation and lists them on the last slide (which is added automatically).
+A customizable quarto extension that collects all _external_ links in a presentation and lists them on the last slide (which is added automatically).

 ## Features